aviv0404/text-to-braille/README.md

 # Text-to-Braille Converter
 This is not a text-to-braille translator in the classical sense.
 Instead, it's a Python-based fork of [Image-to-Braille](https://github.com/505e06b2/Image-to-Braille) that applies to text inputs.
-This project was created to enhance the twitch chat experience for retards like me from forsen community
+This project was created to enhance the twitch chat experience for retards like me from the forsen community

 ## Requirements
 - Python - download from https://www.python.org/downloads